 Q: Do any of the GPL-TOX values extrapolate polyethylene glycol or polysorbate?
 Will it be added?

-A: Both Polyethylene glycol (PEG) and polysorbate utilize ethylene oxide in the manufacturing process, which is measured on the GPL-TOX Profile; marker number 9.
+A: Both Polyethylene glycol (PEG) and polysorbate utilize ethylene oxide in the manufacturing process.

 Q: It was mentioned pine wood is not ideal for a sauna <link sauna to https://www.greatplainslaboratory.com/gpl-blog-source/2016/12/12/how-to-maximize-the-benefits-of-sauna-for-detoxification?rq=sauna>, but a lot of saunas are made with pine wood.
 Does pine wood inhibit the effects of detoxification?
 Can you explain further?